-From there, we continued our journey onto Art Institute of Chicago.
+From there, we continued our journey to Art Institute of Chicago.
 At 23$ the price felt slightly steep but if you are into arts, I would recommend 1-2 hours here as well.

 The last item of our day was Chicago Shakespeare Theater.
 It is on a Navy Pier, worth taking a stroll.
 We watched a Shakespearean show.
 If you are planning to attend, I would highly recommend reading the full story in advance.
 The language, the actions, and the speed are too difficult to follow if you don’t know the story.
 Mudit realized that I didn’t.

-Afterward, we headed to Magnificant mile, took another stroll around Millennium park and it was time for our respective flights by then.
+Afterward, we headed to Magnificent Mile and took another stroll around Millennium park, and it was time for our respective flights by then.

-- The city is extremely public transport friendly.
+- The city is public transport friendly.
 Don’t worry about getting a rental car.

 - Try out the Chicago deep-crust pizza.